vasantsaladi/gtown_hack/README.md

 ### Impact Assessment

 - Drag and drop new grocery stores onto the map
-- Watch real-time updates to resident travel patterns
+- Watch real-time updates to resident travel patterns to grocery stores
-- See immediate impact on food desert zones
+- See impact on people's accessibility to their nearest grocery stores
-- Analyze changes in accessibility metrics
+- Observe improved convenience for people closer to a new grocery store

 ### Data Visualization